denzen84/beastblackbox/README.md

 exit 0
 ```

-This script will save UTC Unix timestamp in the filename and will give opportunity to get realtime stamps using _--init-unix-time_ command line option.
+This script will save UTC Unix timestamp in the filename and will give the opportunity to get realtime stamps using _--init-unix-time_ command-line option.

 ## About MLAT timestamps and log timings
-As mentioned above, binary Beast format doesn't contain real time information at full.
+As mentioned above, the binary Beast format doesn't contain real-time information at full.
 According to Beast format description at [http://wiki.modesbeast.com](http://wiki.modesbeast.com/Radarcape:Firmware_Versions), MLAT timestamp consists of seconds count from the start of the day (upper 18 bits) and nanoseconds (first 30 bits).

 >The GPS timestamp is completely handled in the FPGA (hardware) and does not require any interactions on the Linux side.
 This is >essential to meet the required accuracy.
-The local clock in the FPGA (64MHz or 96MHz) is stretched or compressed to meet 1e9 counts in >between two pulses by a linear algorithm, in order to avoid bigger jumps in the timestamp.
+The local clock in the FPGA (64MHz or 96MHz) is stretched or compressed to meet 1e9 counts in >between two pulses by a linear algorithm, to avoid bigger jumps in the timestamp.
 Rollover from 999999999 to 0 occurs >synchronously to the 1PPS leading edge.
 In parallel, the Second-of-Day information is read from the TSIP serial data stream and also >aligned to the 1PPS pulse.
 Both parts are then mapped into the 48bits that are available for the timestamp and transmitted with each >Mode-S or Mode-A/C message.

 > * SecondsOfDay are using the upper 18 bits of the timestamp
 > * Nanoseconds are using the lower 30 bits.
-The value there directly converts into a 1ns based value and does not need to be converted by sample rate
+The value there directly converts into a 1ns based value and does not need to be converted by the sample rate
 Original and compatible devices like Radarscrape, Mode-S Beast, Flighradar24 feeder are used this time encoding standart.

 In opposite, dump1090 uses simply 48-bit counter with absolutely no information about realtime.